 The list goes on, but these are the main categories that the entire blog falls into.

-Narrow down the original keywords that represent the overall purpose of the blog, think about the niche and the parts that are of most interest.
+Narrow down the original keywords representing the blog’s overall purpose, and think about the niche, and the most exciting parts.

-Keyword research is a great place to start when you want to create outstanding content and drive more traffic to your blog, but it cannot be a stopping point.
+Keyword research is a great place to start when you want to create great content and drive more traffic to your blog, but it cannot be a stopping point.